-The process and criteria for selecting members to B3's Executive Board are detailed in the Internal Regulation of this board.
 Candidates for membership of the Executive Board must comply with the following requirements in addition to those established in the applicable legislation and regulation:

-- They must be more than 25 years old; - They must have an unblemished reputation, and be familiar with the markets managed by B3 and/or its affiliates and subsidiaries; - They must not have spouses, life partners or first- or second-degree relatives in management positions at B3 or its affiliates or subsidiaries, or otherwise be employed by them; - They must not hold a position in a company that can be considered a competitor of B3, its affiliates or subsidiaries; - They must not have interests or represent anyone who has interests that conflict with those of B3 and its affiliates and subsidiaries, as required by B3's Policy on Related Party Transactions and other Potential Conflict of Interest Situations; and - Have in-depth knowledge of the technical aspects of the area in which they will carry out their duties.
+- They must be more than 25 (twenty-five) years old; - They must have an unblemished reputation, and be familiar with the markets managed by B3 and/or its affiliates and subsidiaries; - They must not have spouses, life partners or first- or second-degree relatives in management positions at B3 or its affiliates or subsidiaries, or otherwise be employed by them; - They must not hold a position in a company that can be considered a competitor of B3, its affiliates or subsidiaries; - They must not have interests or represent anyone who has interests that conflict with those of B3 and its affiliates and subsidiaries, as required by B3's Policy on Related Party Transactions and other Potential Conflict of Interest; and - Have in-depth knowledge of the technical aspects of the area in which they will carry out their duties.

-To ensure that candidates have the necessary skills to manage operations and risks in the context of B3's clearinghouses, CSD and TR activities, they are interviewed by the Board of Directors, and by the CEO and other chief officers.
+To ensure that candidates have the necessary skills to manage operations and risks in the context of B3's clearinghouses, CSD and TR activities, they are interviewed by the Board of Directors, and by B3's CEO and other chief officers.
 They must also present documents evidencing their qualifications for the position.